MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-deploy.md

 ---
 # Deploy a SQL Server Always On Availability Group on Kubernetes Cluster

-To deploy a SQL Server Always On Availability Group on a Kubernetes Cluster
+To deploy a SQL Server Always On Availability Group on a Kubernetes Cluster:

 1. Configure the cluster